jdcloudcom/en/documentation/Finance/Payment/B2B-Payment-Operation-Guide/The-Steps-Of-Online-Banking-Payment-In-ICBC.md

 Contact information of Industrial and Commercial Bank of China: nationwide unified customer service telephone (95588) or access website of China Merchants Bank: http://www.icbc.com.cn/

 ### Payment Operations
-When paying, select payment method of “Enterprise Online Banking Payment”, select “Industrial and Commercial Bank of China” to submit payment application.
+When paying, select payment method of "Enterprise Online Banking Payment", select "Industrial and Commercial Bank of China" to submit payment application.

 Special reminder: Please insert the UKEY of Corporate Banking of ICBC before submitting payment application, and ensure that relevant plug-ins and drivers have been installed